 How to treat bad breath in dogs

-When bad breath is due to poor oral health, your vet may perform a dental cleaning to remove tartar buildup.
+When halitosis is due to poor oral health, your vet may perform a dental cleaning to remove tartar buildup.
 Make an appointment to discuss your pet's diet, dental care routine, and a plan to treat your dog's bad breath.

 To cut dietary sources of bad breath: